MatthiasSchild/Flutterhaft/README.md

 # Flutterhaft

-A collection of some dart code to reuse
+A collection of some dart and flutter code to reuse